Manpower trends in the Banking Sector in India

 Overview of the Indian Economy and Banking Industry:

 The pace of development for the Indian Banking Industry has been tremendous over the past decade.
 Many private sector banks have shown aggressive growth and achieved scale and visibility through customer focus and innovation.
 Many public sector banks have implemented clear transformation and growth strategies.
 The future growth prospects of India’s banking sector remain high, bolstered by sound economic growth prospects.
 The Banking Industry is expected to grow at a healthy rate of over 20% for the next 2 to 3 years.
 While Retail banking will be the key growth area for banks, other areas like Corporate Credit, SME Banking, cross selling of other financial products and services like Insurance, Mutual Funds, fee-based sources of income and technological upgradation will also be key growth drivers.
-The stress will be on expansion of branches and financial inclusion
+The stress will be on expansion of branches and financial inclusion.

 Manpower Requirement of the Banking Industry:

 Banking, one of the fastest growing segments of the economy, too faces challenges of scarcity of resources and skilled manpower.
 Such skilled manpower is not easily available in adequate numbers to meet the growing requirements of the Banking Industry due to normal attrition, competition and faster growth in business.
-The position is going to exacerbate further for the banking system as a whole, due to superannuation of many experienced bankers in the Public Sector during the current decade.
+The position is going to exacerbate further for the banking system as a whole, due to retirement of many experienced bankers in the Public Sector during the current decade.

 With only 30-35% of the population financially included, the Indian public is still underserved by formal banking.
 This will lead to issue of new banking licenses and formulation of innovation model to serve the people which are not covered by traditional banks.
 With the planned announcement of new licensing policy, more banks are expected to be established and requirements of manpower with the requisite skill set are expected to increase many-fold.
 There is thus a large current as well as the future demand for trained manpower in banking.